 “Building Community means to serve alongside your community and your neighbors with selflessness, creating a feeling of belonging, worth, and value to form a stronger, closer bond.”

-Nick Cooper works exclusively on church projects in the Community Practice out of Parkhill’s Frisco office.
-His unique 17-year history in vocational ministry and background in construction gives a different approach to the Church Sector.
+Nick is Parkhill's Faith-Based Practice Leader and an Associate with the Community Sector.
+His unique 17-year history in vocational ministry and background in construction gives a different approach to our church sector.
 He has a tremendous understanding of church dynamics and a drive to affect the church for tomorrow’s generation.
-Nick has been preaching, teaching, and consulting with churches and organizations, such as the Baptist General Convention of Texas, for over 10 years on topics ranging from ministry for millennials to church design and construction.
-An ability to listen to, understand, and focus on a client’s particular needs gives Parkhill the ability to deliver strong, efficient, and purposeful projects.
+Nick has been preaching, teaching, and consulting with churches and organizations such as the BGCT for over 10 years on topics ranging from reaching millennials to church design and construction.
+An ability to listen to, understand, and focus on your needs gives Parkhill the ability to deliver strong, efficient, and purposeful projects.